seanmpuckett/sai/docs/Keywords.md

 	.. task expects [$name] ([type]), ...
 	.. [expr] expects [traits expr]

-Used to check whether a function’s named parameters (or any arbitrary object) has traits, and optionally if those traits are of a particular type.
+Used to check whether a function’s named parameters (or any arbitrary object) has certain traits, and optionally if those traits are of a particular type.

+#### expects clause

+#### expects operator

 \<\>